Skip to content

 Is self-hosted software secure?

 Self-hosted software can be more secure than SaaS because you control the entire stack: the server, the application, the database, and who has access.
 With SaaS, you trust the vendor's security practices and accept that your data is a target alongside every other customer on the same infrastructure.
 With self-hosted, your installation is isolated.
 Security best practices apply to both: keep software updated, use HTTPS, strong passwords, regular backups, and firewall rules.
-NowSquare's products follow secure coding practices and receive regular security updates.
+NowSquare ships security fixes as product updates, and because the full source comes with the licence, your own developer can patch an installation without waiting for us.

 What is Reward Loyalty?